chat21/chat21-swift-playground/README.md

 Chat21 is the core of the open source live chat platform [Tiledesk.com](http://www.tiledesk.com).

 # chat21-swift-playground
-This App shows some basic features of Chat21 iOS with swift language.
+This App shows some basic features of Chat21 iOS with Swift language.
 Please follow the instructions to run this project.

 ## Prerequisites